 Minimum Income Floor (MIF) suspended for everyone during the Coronavirus outbreak.
 Click here

-Claimants will not be required to produce a 'fit note' or 'isolation note' to prove they have Coronavirus or are self-isolating.
+Claimants aren't required to produce a 'fit note' or 'isolation note' to prove they have Coronavirus or are 'self-isolating'.

-Those who have contracted Coronavirus or are self-isolating AND have written notification that they are not allowed to go to work (we assume an 'isolation note' would be enough) are treated as having a Limited Capability for Work (LCW) and therefore entitled to a work allowance if treated as having LCW on date their UC award is assessed
+Those who have contracted Coronavirus or are 'self-isolating' AND have written notification that they are not allowed to go to work (we assume an 'isolation note' is enough) are treated as having a Limited Capability for Work (LCW) and therefore entitled to a work allowance if treated as having LCW on date their UC award is assessed

-The managed migration pilot has been suspended - click here
+The managed migration pilot that was running in Harrogate has been suspended - click here

 Working Tax Credit